-MPC+ Examples: Figure 5-10 shows an example of backup for Multi-Path Channel+ (MPC+).
+Examples of APPN over MPC+: Figure 5-11 shows an example of backup for APPN over MPC+.

-Figure 5-10.
+Figure 5-11.
 2216 and Host Backup - APPN over Multi-Path Channel+

 If one of the 2216s goes down, any HPR traffic should route around that down box.
 It is a property of APPN HPR to route around the down box.
 For example, if 2216A goes down, the APPN HPR will path-switch around the down box and any session that was going between host A and the network will now all go though 2216B.